Burgundy, the River Rhône & Provence River Cruise

 Embark in Avignon

-On arrival we transfer by coach to our ship moored in Avignon’s historic centre.
-The dedicated English-speaking crew will welcome you on board and help you to your cabin.
-After settling in to your spacious and tastefully furnished accommodation, there’s time to familiarise yourself with this five-star floating hotel.
+On arrival the dedicated English-speaking crew will welcome you on board and help you to your cabin.
+After settling into your spacious and tastefully furnished accommodation, there’s time to familiarise yourself with this five-star floating hotel.

 Avignon